EF Hutton Reiterates Coya Therapeutics (COYA) Buy Recommendation

 What is the Fund Sentiment?

-There are 6 funds or institutions reporting positions in Coya Therapeutics.
-This is an increase of 5 owner(s) or 500.00% in the last quarter.
+There are 9 funds or institutions reporting positions in Coya Therapeutics.
+This is an increase of 7 owner(s) or 350.00% in the last quarter.
+Total shares owned by institutions increased in the last three months by 0.96% to 1,102K shares.

 What are Other Shareholders Doing?